google/zetasql/docs/differential-privacy.md

 ## Define a privacy unit column
 <a id="dp_define_privacy_unit_id"></a>

-A privacy unit is an entity that we're trying to protect with differential privacy.
-Often, this refers to a single individual.
+A privacy unit is the entity in a dataset that is being protected, using differential privacy.
+An entity can be an individual, a company, a location, or any column that you choose.

 A differentially private query must include one and only one _privacy unit column_.
-A privacy unit column is a unique identifier for a privacy unit.
-The data type for the privacy unit column must be [groupable][data-types-groupable].
+A privacy unit column is a unique identifier for a privacy unit and can exist within multiple groups.
+Because multiple groups are supported, the data type for the privacy unit column must be [groupable][data-types-groupable].

 You can define a privacy unit column in the `OPTIONS` clause of a view or differential privacy clause with one of the following unique identifiers: